ruby/rbs/docs/CONTRIBUTING.md

   * `--merge` tells to use the method types in RBS if exists.
 * `rbs prototype runtime --merge --method-owner=Numeric Integer`
   * You can use --method-owner if you want to print method of other classes too, for documentation purpose.
-* `bin/annotate-with-rdoc core/string.rbs`
+* `rbs annotate core/string.rbs`
-  * Write comments using RDoc.
+  * Import RDoc comments.
-  * It contains arglists section, but I don't think we should have it in RBS files.
+  * The imported docs contain the description, *arglists*, and filenames to help writing types.
 * `bin/query-rdoc String#initialize`
   * Print RDoc documents in the format you can copy-and-paste to RBS.
 * `bin/sort core/string.rbs`